 Where can I find my cost basis?
 May I choose my cost basis method to impact the gain/loss information I claim?

-You also may find additional information regarding current cost basis information or the new cost basis reporting regulations by visiting our web page, Cost Basis Accounting and Calculation.
+You also may find additional information regarding current cost basis information or the cost basis reporting regulations by visiting our web page, Cost Basis Accounting and Calculation.

 What are Reclassifications and Return of Capital?
 Do they apply to my funds?